 When to Harvest Broccoli

-Broccoli takes 90-130 days from the day of planting until harvest day.
+Broccoli takes longer to mature than a lot of other cool season vegetables.
+On average, broccoli is ready to harvest anywhere from 90-130 days from being planted.
 In Phoenix this means harvest times are December through May depending on when it is planted.